-Richard Groff, Office: Riggs Hall, Room 302 Office Phone: 864-656-5906
+Richard Groff, Office: Riggs Hall, Room 302 Phone: 864-656-5906

-Office Hours
+Student Hours

 Office hours are held simultaneously in my physical office and/or via Zoom.
-See the "Office Hours and Contact Info" page under Modules on Canvas for the office hours schedule and Zoom link.
+See the "Student Hours and Contact Info" page under Modules on Canvas for the office hours schedule and Zoom link.
 Appointments outside of office hours may be arranged via email.
 Any changes in office hours will be posted on the Canvas page.
 Please check the page for any updates before attending in person.

-Course Modality Traditional (Sec 001), Hybrid/Traditional (Sec 843)
+Course Modality in-person (Sec 001), hybrid (Sec 843)